 University lecturer at the Department of Neurobiology, Care Science and Society, PhD in Medical Sciences, Registered Physiotherapist with a specialisation in Orthopaedic Manual Therapy

 I gained my degree in physiotherapy from Karolinska Institutet in 1987 and have until 2008 worked as a clinician focused on orthopaedic manual therapy and sports medicine.
-In 2008 I started my doctoral studies in the Health Care Sciences Postgraduate School, registered at the Institute of Environmental Medicine, KI.
-I defended my thesis titled “Back and neck pain.
+In 2008 I started my doctoral studies in the Health Care Sciences Postgraduate School, registered at the Institute of Environmental Medicine, KI, and defended my thesis titled “Back and neck pain.
 Factors of importance for the prognosis” in 2013.
 My PhD is in the area of epidemiology and biostatistics.

 Teaching and learning in Higher Education